Polly and Her Crackers - Points About Parrots

 One of the most important things I learned about parrots is how bad it is to keep them as pets - at least for most people.
 The birds live a very long time and will probably outlive an owner and because they are intelligent, they aren't low maintenance pets.
 A parrot will require a large cage, a constant supply of enrichment toys, and a very patient pet-parent, as the birds can easily become temperamental and will screech and bite.
 This isn't a pet to adopt on a whim.

 While there aren't any species of parrot native to North America, there are now wild (feral?) populations in California, Texas, and Florida.

-I may look for some the next time I travel.
+I may look for some "wild ones" the next time I travel.